Ashley Resch Rocks Tiny Animal-Print Bikini As She Sits On A Countertop

 Ashley Resch may not be celebrating the Fourth of July on Saturday, but the Canadian Instagram model is joining many of her American counterparts by donning a tiny bikini and showing off for her followers.

+The snap also gave fans a close-up glimpse of the tattoos that stretch up the length of her right arm and right leg, as well as another large tattoo on her left hip.

-Ashley tagged Serene Zena in the snap, a Canadian-based photographer who works with a number of other models.
-Zena did her part to help the snap get some attention, posting sharing it in her Instagram stories and linking back to Ashley’s page.
+Ashley tagged Serene Zena in the snap.
+Zena is a Canadian-based photographer who works with a number of other models.
+Zena did her part to help the snap get some attention, sharing it in her Instagram stories and linking back to Ashley’s page.

 https://www.instagram.com/p/CCOgL_AjKO7/